flythereddflagg/publication_template/README.md

   - latex (to convert from tex to pdf)
   - sumatrapdf (to display the pdf dynamically)
   - make (to automate all of this)

-The powershell script `install_software.ps1` can do all this for you.
-Just run it in powershell and answer 'a' to the permission questions.
+  - (The powershell script `install_software.ps1` can do all this for you.
+Just run it in powershell and answer 'a' to the permission questions.)
+- [JabRef](https://www.jabref.org/) to make managing your bibliography easier

 Good luck!
 Input and contributions welcome!